 - Install a low-flow showerhead.
 It may cost you some money up front, but your water conservation efforts will save you money down the road.
 Conventional showerheads flow at 5 gallons per minute or more, whereas low-flow showerheads typically flow at 2.5 gallons per minute (or less!).

 - Spend less time in the shower.
 If you lose track of time, bring a radio into the bathroom and time yourself by how many songs play while you're in there.
-Try to get your shower time down to one song.
+Try to get your shower time down to a single song (epic rock ballads like Freebird don’t count!).

 - Install low-flow faucet aerators in your sinks - you can save gallons of water each time you use the tap.
 Conventional faucets flow as high as 3 gallons per minute, but low-flow faucets flow at 1.5 gallons per minute.

 - Get a low-flow toilet.
-Flushing the toilet is the biggest water user in the house.
-Older, conventional toilets can use 5 to 7 gallons per flush, but low-flow models use as little as 1.6 gallons per flush.
-When you consider that the average person flushes five times per day, the gallons can really add up.
+Flushing is the biggest water hog in the house.
+Older, conventional toilets can use 5 to 7 gallons per flush, but low-flow models use as little as 1.6 gallons.
+Since the average person flushes five times a day, the gallons can really add up.

 - If you can’t replace your higher volume toilet, put a plastic bottle filled with water in your toilet tank to reduce the amount of water used per flush.